All the Tools I Use to Run My Business as a Copywriter & Website Designer for Health and Wellness Practitioners

 As a professional copywriter who regularly has to “kill my darlings,” this magic button is terrific for not losing the copy nuggets you come up with and delete in a fit of madness.
 (Seriously, version history is a literal lifesaver).

-And as a business owner crafting copy for corporate/creative/small business clients?
+And as a business owner crafting or editing copy for corporate/creative/small business clients?
 Using Google Docs means my clients can add comments to their drafts, we can respond within a clear comment thread, and you can easily share documents between people with different permissions (view, comment, edit).

 → Google Drive